AtumBombStudios/policies/citizen_code_of_conduct.md

 ## 7. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.
-[CONTACT_INFO_HERE].
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible or by emailing abuse@atumbomb.com .

-[LINK_TO_REPORTING_GUIDELINES]
+(*Additional Reporting Guidelines to follow in future*)

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.

 ## 8. Addressing Grievances

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify GOVERNING_BODY with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.
-[LINK_TO_POLICY]

-[NOTE: Every organization's governing policies should dictate how you handle warnings and expulsions of community members.
-It is strongly recommended that you mention those policies here or in Section 7 and that you include a mechanism for addressing grievances.]
+[LINK_TO_POLICY] (this is a work in progress, policies on this to follow)

 ## 9. Scope

-We expect all community participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues--online and in-person--as well as in all one-on-one communications pertaining to community business.
+We expect all community participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues - online and in-person - as well as in all one-on-one communications pertaining to community business.

 This code of conduct and its related procedures also applies to unacceptable behavior occurring outside the scope of community activities when such behavior has the potential to adversely affect the safety and well-being of community members.

 ## 10. Contact info

-[YOUR CONTACT INFO HERE -- this should be a single person or a small team who can respond to issues directly]
+abuse@atumbomb.com

 ## 11. License and attribution

 The Citizen Code of Conduct is distributed by [Stumptown Syndicate](http://stumptownsyndicate.org) under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).

 Portions of text derived from the [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).

+_Revision 2.3.1 Posted 12 July 2018 (revised and adopted by AtumBomb Studios)._

 _Revision 2.3.
 Posted 6 March 2017._